flutter/website/src/development/ui/advanced/shaders.md

 ## Canvas API

-Fragment shaders can be used with most Canvas APIs that accept either solid colors or gradients via a [Paint] object.
-And will cover an area determined by the geometry of the canvas API used.
-For example, with a call to [Canvas.drawRect] the shader will be evaluated for all fragments within the rectangle.
+Fragment shaders can be used with most Canvas APIs by setting [Paint.shader].
+For example, when using [Canvas.drawRect] the shader will be evaluated for all fragments within the rectangle.
 For an API like [Canvas.drawPath] with a stroked path, the shader will be evaluated for all fragments within the stroked line.
-Some APIs such as drawImage ignore the value of the shader.
+Some APIs such as [Canvas.drawImage] ignore the value of the shader.

 ```dart
 void paint(Canvas canvas, Size size, FragmentShader shader) {